CONSUMER MEDICINE INFORMATION

 How much to take

-Your doctor will tell you how much Tryzan you need to take each day.
+Your doctor or pharmacist will tell you how many tablets or capsules to take each

 How to take it